PreciousMohale/PreciousMohale/README.md

    - I've honed my Python skills by working on data cleaning, transformation, and analysis.
 Whether it's pandas for data manipulation or matplotlib for visualizations, Python is my go-to tool.

 2. **MySQL Magic**:
-   - SQL is my playground!
+   - SQL is my favourite!
 I've crafted complex queries, optimized databases, and explored relational data models.
 MySQL is where I feel at home.

 3. **Excel Wizardry**:
    - Spreadsheets don't scare me; they excite me!
 From pivot tables to VLOOKUPs, I've tamed Excel for data wrangling and reporting.